Meamarian/GreenQUIC-Plus/README.md

 paper test NIC PCI:     0000:18:00.0
 ```

-On our paper testbed, the high-level commands need no host arguments.
-On another deployment, the same high-level setup, rebuild, run and monitor wrappers accept explicit `--server-host`, `--client-host`, `--bastion`, and `--ssh-key` switches.
+On another deployment, the same high-level setup, rebuild, run, and monitor wrappers accept explicit `--server-host`, `--client-host`, `--bastion`, and `--ssh-key` switches.
 Setup additionally accepts `--server-to-client-host` when SERVER reaches CLIENT under a different name/address.
 Change host names with switches, not by editing scripts.

 `idex` and `tinyman` are only our paper-testbed defaults.